 But what about the US baby born today vs. the US baby born one hundred years ago, or fifty years ago?
 When you approach the question from this angle, you can understand Buffett’s optimism.
 The timing of his birth in 1930 was nearly perfect.

-Many unemployed and destitute parents looked at their children in the early 1930s and worried greatly about what would become of them.
+Many unemployed and destitute parents looked at their children during the Great Depression in the early 1930s and worried greatly about what would become of them.
 As fate would have it however, these children turned out to be the luckiest generation in history.

 Born in the USA in 1935

 A child born in 1935 may have experienced some difficulties in his early years because of the Depression but he was too young to remember much of it in later years.
 He was also too young to fight in WW2 which started when he was four and ended when he was ten.
 In his teen years, the US economy started its long prosperous post-war boom.
 He was too young at fifteen to fight in the Korean war and too old in his early thirties to be drafted for Vietnam.